cc-archive/sotc-2015/sotc.md

 Public Domain Mark, but not unmarked material in the public domain.
 [Dig into our data sources.]()

+<div class="fundie">Creative Commons helps to build a more creative, free, and open commons.
+Please make your donation now to help us meet our year-end goal before our December 31 deadline.</div>

 -----

 <div id="b05" class="bubbles"></div>